The Three Musketeers – Alexandre Dumas

 The Three Musketeers is one of my favourite novels for its heartwarming story of comradery and courage.
 Although many would agree with that statement, there are a few who would differ for a number of reasons.

-- Considering that this novel is centred around the Musketeers of the Guard, a traditionally military branch of the royal family, there is quite a lot of bloodshed.
+Considering that this novel is centred around the Musketeers of the Guard, a traditional military branch of the royal family, there is quite a lot of bloodshed.
 It’s set in pre-revolution France where duels and war are commonplace, so murder is never far away.

 Recommendations